MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagrecipientreassignmentprohibited-canonical-property.md

 **Applies to**: Outlook

-Specifies whether adding additional recipients, when forwarding the message, is prohibited for the e-mail message.
+Specifies whether adding additional recipients, when forwarding the message, is prohibited for the email message.

 |||
 |:-----|:-----|